DavidRnR/ngx-checkbox/README.md

 # NgxCheckbox

-Implement custom Checkbox compatible with all the browsers.
+Implement a custom Checkbox compatible with all the browsers.
 Set your icon and style.

 ## Getting Started